-Stage 2- more of our patients received surgery only and 7% fewer had surgery with adjuvant chemo.
-This was felt to be an acceptable difference because chemotherapy for stage 2 colorectal cancers is not widely recommended.
+Stage 2 - more of our patients received surgery with adjuvant chemo.
+This was felt to be an acceptable difference.

-Stage 3 - slightly more of our stage 3 patients received adjuvant chemo (62% compared to 56% nationally).
+Stage 3 - slightly more of our stage 3 patients received adjuvant chemo (61% compared to 56% nationally).
 We also had a significant difference in patients treated with "Other Specified Therapy" (0% compared to 18% in the U.S.).
 None of our patients received chemotherapy, radiation or palliative treatment only.

-Stage 4 - we had more patients who received surgery only or surgery with adjuvant chemotherapy (53% compared to 39% nationally), only 1 patient treated with "other therapies".
+Stage 4 - we had more patients who received surgery with adjuvant chemotherapy (44% compared to 39% nationally), 33% of our patients were treated with other specified therapy.
 This was felt to be acceptable treatment for this stage.

-For both stage 3 and stage 4, compared to NCDB we have more patients who received adjuvant chemotherapy.
+For both stage 3 and stage 4, compared to NCDB, we have more patients who received adjuvant chemotherapy.
 This may simply be related to our concerted efforts to obtain information on treatment done elsewhere.
 Our performance in the Commission on Cancer, American College of Surgeons CP3R colon study indicates we have an average 2006-2007 concordance of 96% for adjuvant chemotherapy.
 Other Community Hospital Cancer Programs have an average of 86% and the state of Ohio has an average of 92% concordance for these years.